-You should be aware that Equitable Advisors and Equitable Distributors directly or indirectly receive 12b-1 fees from the Portfolios for providing certain distribution and/or shareholder support services.
+You should be aware that Equitable Advisors and Equitable Distributors directly or indirectly receive 12b-1 fees from the

+Portfolios for providing certain distribution and/or shareholder support services.
 These fees will not exceed 0.25% of the Portfolios' average daily net assets.
 The Portfolios' sub-advisers and/or their affiliates may also contribute to the cost of expenses for sales meetings or seminar sponsorships that may relate to the contracts and/or the sub-advisers' respective Portfolios.
-In addition, Equitable IMG receives management fees and administrative fees in connection with the services it provides to the Portfolios.
+In addition, Equitable IMG receives advisory fees and Equitable Investment Management, LLC, an affiliate of Equitable IMG, receives administration fees in connection with the services to the Portfolios.